poonelaine/ai-product-strategy/06-the-pitch/roadmap.md

 * **(b) Protected Bet:** Protect **Initiative 8 (RS Team decides "Onboard Risk Action" according to the Risk Score)** if budget is cut, as proving workflow-level action adoption is critical to establishing your product's operational moat.
 * **(c) Initiative to Kill Today:** Kill **Initiative 10 (RS Team follow up)** immediately, as manual human task tracking adds no AI strategic value and distracts from core Oracle risk intelligence development.

+_______
 ## Board Pitch

 **Thesis (1 sentence):**
-By automating factory risk research and policy compliance for our Risk Strategy team, Factory Risk Intelligence cuts manual risk assessment cycles while expanding our portfolio cover, locking in a +12.2% net margin shift before competitors like Inspectorio can capture our customer workflows.
+By automating multi-source factory audit analysis into standardized, policy-mapped risk scores, Factory Risk Intelligence cuts manual review overhead while expanding our portfolio risk coverage.

 **The case:**
-1. Why now: Supply chain risk data has exploded across fragmented external platforms, forcing our Risk Strategy (RS) team into high-cost, manual aggregation rather than active risk mitigation; recent advances in LLM contextual extraction allow us to convert this unstructured web and reference data into instant, policy-mapped risk intelligence.
-2. What's defensible: Our defensibility relies on an operational workflow moat; by embedding the RS team's human-in-the-loop review directly into policy mapping and action decisions, we create an internal feedback data loop that off-shelf point solutions like Inspectorio cannot replicate without access to our proprietary risk SOPs.
-3. The economics: The unit economics demonstrate a +12.2% net margin expansion driven by automating manual research hours, backed by a dynamic routing strategy (triaging standard tasks to lower-cost models and reserving frontier models for complex policy mapping) to protect margins under volume spikes.
+1. Why now: In the past 12 months, unstructured document processing and policy-mapping logic have reached production-grade accuracy, enabling us to eliminate manual data aggregation and eliminate human blind spots across diverse supplier networks.
+2. What's defensible: Our moat relies on an intentional, standardized assessment framework across all factories that eliminates human bias; while incumbents like Inspectorio cover point-in-time inspections, our defensive edge is an uncompromised, objective risk baseline across heterogeneous data sources.
+3. The economics: Net margin shift of +12.2%.
+Automated research and policy categorization drive unit economics that expand baseline gross margins while absorbing operational inference costs.

 **The risks:**
-1. Trust / failure modes: The primary disaster scenario is the system miscategorizing a critical factory compliance violation due to low source reliability, leading to unmitigated client exposure; we mitigate this by enforcing a hard human-in-the-loop escalation trigger whenever confidence drops below 90% and running weekly PM audit cadences on manual overrides.
-2. Scale / governance: At 10x volume, cost bloat and model drift pose serious operational risks; we govern this under EU AI Act and GDPR high-risk controls using data minimization in prompts, no customer PII training, and a strict weekly PM edit-rate audit to kill unviable automation early.
-3. Competitive: If incumbents like Inspectorio ship native automated policy mapping before our team adopts the workflow, or if manual override rates on our suggested risk scores exceed 20% in Horizon 2 testing, we trigger our kill criteria and halt investment.
+1. Trust / failure modes: Misclassifying critical supplier violations could lead to severe supply chain disruptions or regulatory non-compliance; to prevent this, any confidence output below 60% or safety rubric flag triggers mandatory human-in-the-loop (HITL) review by the RS team before customer exposure.
+2. Scale / governance: At 10x scale, excessive prompt context or frequent human edits could degrade system ROI; we enforce strict data minimization (EU AI Act/GDPR high-risk compliance, SOC 2 log controls) and weekly PM audits monitoring edit volume.
+3. Competitive: If an existing market vendor provides the identical risk intelligence functionality at a lower total cost of ownership (including external platform/subscription fees), or if Horizon 2 overall risk score accuracy falls below 90% against our golden dataset by Week 6, we execute our kill criteria and pull the plug.

 **The ask:**
-We are asking for 2 Engineers and 1 Product Manager for 1 Year to deliver Horizons 1 and 2 of Factory Risk Intelligence; to fund this, we will pause generic task management backlog items (Initiatives 9 and 10) and defer secondary workflow integrations to focus exclusively on core risk intelligence.
+2 Engineers and 1 Product Manager for a 1-Year horizon to ship Horizon 1 core retrieval/scoring capabilities and validate Horizon 2 overall factory scoring.
+Funding this requires pausing lower-ROI portfolio enhancements and deferring full autonomous onboarding features (Horizon 3) until reliability targets (>90%) are proven.